 I still have more inlays to do on the legs.
 Stay tuned, as I will be posting more photos as progress continues.

-If you are interested in learning more about inlay, we have a great one-day inlay class.
+If you are interested in learning more about inlay, we have a day-long inlay class.
 I also highly recommend Steve Latta’s DVD on inlay.
 Steve is an excellent artist and I can’t say enough about his DVDs, they are chocked full of wonderful information.
-You can get them from Lie-Nielsen toolworks.
+You can get them from Lie-Nielson Toolworks.
 Just remember that he makes it look a whole lot easier than it is, trust me, I know that first hand!